mintproject/mic/docs/usage.md

 ## Frequently Asked Questions

-**What do the values in the table ask for?**
+**What do the properties in the table ask mean?**

 If you find any of the fields in the metadata table confusing, just select them for editing.
-You will be shown a definition of what the property means.
+You will be shown a definition of what each property means.
 For example by editing property 16 (Purpose):

 ```bash
 Current value for Purpose is: ['Crop seasonal production']